 The ISSN states that meals should be about 70% carbohydrate in order to optimize glycogen stores in the liver and muscles.

-For more information on carbo-loading + a detailed guide on the 5 day and 1 day carboloading plan & everything you need to know about marathon nutrition check out our EAT LIKE A MARATHONER Nutrition Course!
+For more information on carbo-loading + a detailed guide on the 5 day and 1 day carboloading plan & everything you need to know about marathon nutrition check out in my EAT LIKE A MARATHONER Nutrition Course!

 It takes some experimenting to figure out how to carbo load and you don’t want to affect your body negatively if you are not used to loading it with carbs.